 Vegan pumpkin recipes

 Warming vegan pumpkin soup for the cold months

 Preheat the oven to 180 degrees, cut off the tops of the pumpkins, cut the pumpkin in half and remove the seeds.
 Bake the pumpkin cut side down for an hour until soft.
 Then remove the pumpkin from the oven, leave to cool until you can touch it (!) and then separate the flesh from the skin.
 Place the still-warm flesh in a soup pot over a medium heat, add the coconut milk and stir well.
 Bring to the boil briefly and then remove from the heat.
 Then carefully puree the mixture with a hand blender or blender and season to taste with salt and pepper.

 Optional: If you want a very fine soup, you can strain the soup through a sieve.

 Optional: the pumpkin soup can be refined with vegetables of your choice or fresh herbs.
 In my opinion, roasted red peppers or roasted chickpeas go particularly well (use pre-cooked chickpeas from the jar).

 You can vary this dish incredibly well and adapt it to your individual taste.
 I like Mediterranean cuisine and therefore often use peppers, tomatoes and zucchinis and a Mediterranean herb mix.
 If you want to keep it regional and seasonal, you can use mushrooms, broccoli, potatoes, kohlrabi, parsnips, tomatoes, cauliflower, peppers, zucchinis and carrots in October.

 - Diced vegetables to your taste

-- 2 tablespoons dried herb mix - I prefer to use a Mediterranean herb mix.
+- 2 tbsp dried herb mix - I prefer to use a Mediterranean herb mix

 - 1-2 garlic cloves